themichaelfink/dnd-dice-roller/README.md

 # D&D Dice Roller

 A simple Dart web application using the dart:html package that provides buttons for Dungeons and Dragons dice rolls (d4, d6, d8, d10, d12, d20).

 This is a simple Dungeons and Dragons dice roller web application built with Dart.

 ## Installation

+### Download

+You can download the latest release from the Releases page on the right-hand side of the repository page.
+The releases include both a .zip file and a .msi installer for easy setup.

+## Manual Setup

 1. Ensure you have Dart SDK installed.
 You can download and install it from [Dart SDK](https://dart.dev/get-dart).
 2. Clone the repository: